 - inadequate AML policies and procedures

 - lack of automated AML systems to detect suspicious trades

 - failure to ensure adequate oversight of transactions booked in the UK

 As a result of these omissions, Deutsche Bank was unable to obtain sufficient information about its customers to provide a basis for transaction monitoring and advance the risk assessment process.

-In addition to these penalties, FCA Sapien Capital Limited was fined £ 178,000 in 2021 for citing PRIN 2 and PRIN 3 violations related to financial crime risk in the business firms sector.
+In addition to these penalties, Sapien Capital Limited is fined £ 178,000 in 2021 for citing PRIN 2 and PRIN 3 violations related to financial crime risk in the business firms sector.
 This Final Notice fined £ 178,000 for citing PRIN 2 and PRIN 3 violations related to financial crime risk in the business firms sector.

-Sanction Scanner AML Compliance solutions are compliant with local and global regulations such as FCA, so companies can easily comply with the regulations they need to comply with.
+Sanction Scanner AML Compliance solutions are compliant with local and global regulations like FCA, so companies can easily comply with the regulations they need to comply with.
 Don't be intimidated by AML compatibility.
 Meet the Sanction Scanner AML solutions, minimize your risks, protect yourself against AML penalties and protect your reputation